 Generally, breeding slugs and snails is as easy as putting together two of the same species, and providing an ideal habitat.

 The first thing to keep in mind is that mating can be very hard on your slug or snail, and some (about a third) do not survive after laying eggs.
 Keep this in mind if you intend to keep more than one slug or snail together.
 Most of this information is gathered from breeding snails (which are kept in captivity and bred as a food source for humans) but much of it applies to slugs as well.

 There is no guarantee your slugs or snails will breed, but if they do so it will generally happen when the conditions in their habitat mimic those of late spring and early summer in their native environment (temperature, humidity, and length of daylight).

 If you intend to breed your slugs or snails, they should have deep, loose soil to lay their eggs in (at least two inches deep).
 They dig holes and lay 30 - 90 eggs in them.
 Some lay in one hole, others dig several holes and distribute their eggs.
 The genital opening from which they lay their eggs is right behind their head.
 Slugs and snails will not be able to lay their eggs in soil that is too heavy (such as clay), or too dry.
-Soil should be 20 - 40% orcanic material, and 65 to 80 degrees Farenheit (preferably 70 F).
-Soil moisture should be high, about 80%.
+Soil should be 20 - 40% organic material, and 65 to 80 degrees Farenheit (preferably 70 F).
+Soil moisture levels should be high, about 80% humidity.